 Examples

--- Create a table named tp1 with 10 HASH partitions.
+-- Create a hash-partitioned table tp1 with 10 partitions.

 CREATE TABLE tp1(c1 INT, c2 INT, c3 INT) PARTITION BY HASH(c1) PARTITIONS 10;

--- Use the NO_USE_DISTRIBUTED_DML hint to limit an update operation to a single node for local execution, rather than distributed execution.
+-- Use the NO_USE_DISTRIBUTED_DML hint to restrict update operations to be executed locally on a single node, rather than distributedly.

--- The update operation will be executed non-distributedly.
+-- This update operation will be executed non-distributedly.

 EXPLAIN BASIC UPDATE /*+ NO_USE_DISTRIBUTED_DML */ tp1 SET c2 = 4 WHERE c1 < 4;